-On November 14, The Asia Foundation released findings from its eighth public opinion poll in Afghanistan, Afghanistan in 2012: A Survey of the Afghan People.
+The Asia Foundation released findings from its annual public opinion poll in Afghanistan, Afghanistan in 2015: A Survey of the Afghan People on November 17.
 Read more here.

 CRITICAL ISSUE: ETHNIC AND RELIGIOUS CONFLICTS